markjnkim/es_mod/01-html/content/step-2-header-footer.md

 }
 ```

 So we've done something fairly drastic.
 We've taken the `nav` tag and moved it to the right side.
-As we've seen so far, most, HTML tags position themselves along the left side of the page with one coming below the other.
+As we've seen so far, most HTML tags position themselves along the left side of the page with one coming below the other.
 Now we've taken one totally out of the normal "flow" of the page.
 The property used here is called `float`:

 - **float**: Think of this as the "text-wrap" property from Microsoft Word, which allows content to flow around something that has been yanked to the left or right rather than make it break onto it's own new horizontal line.
 We'll get way more into this property later on, so let's not spend _too_ much time worrying about how this works just yet.